Product Name: Metamask

 - Add ERC20 Tokens

-You can also easily add new ERC20 tokens in MetaMask wallet.
+You can also easily add new ERC20 tokens in the MetaMask wallet.
 You can then manage and transact your tokens through the MetaMask wallet.
-Here is a complete DIY guide for the same: How To Add A Custom Token In MetaMask.

 - Built-in Exchanges

 You can also buy Ether using MetaMask wallet as they have integrated Coinbase (only for USA users using fiat) and ShapeShift (Using crypto).
-So if you are a US customer, or if you have any other crypto, you can exchange it for ETH within the MetaMask interface.
+So if you are a US customer or have any other crypto, you can exchange it for ETH within the MetaMask interface.

 - Network Options

-Developers and advanced users who are developing DApps over Ethereum network can also access various testnets through the MetaMask wallet.
+Developers and advanced users developing DApps over the Ethereum network can also access various testnets through the MetaMask wallet.

 MetaMask has its Chrome extension, Firefox extension, and Brave extension, but for this tutorial, we will keep the scope limited to Chrome extension version.

 - How To Install MetaMask Wallet?

 - How to manage (send/receive) Ether on MetaMask wallet.